How method_missing and respond_to_missing? Work in Ruby

 greeter.respond_to?(:alice) # => false - WRONG!

 This breaks the principle of least surprise.
-Users expect respond_to? to match method_missing behavior.
+Users expect respond_to? to match method_missing behavior, especially when they are building reflection-heavy code or libraries that inspect object capabilities.
 Override respond_to_missing? to fix this:

 class Greeter